Control Costs within a PMBOK Project With Earned Value

 The capturing managing and forecasting of costs can be a detailed control cost process often taking up much of the project manager’s time, and the use of project management software can be a very efficient way of obtaining the data required and can avoid human error.

-For more great information on helping you to pass your PMP® Exam – click on my PMP Primer!
+For more great information on helping you to pass your PMP® Exam – click on my PMP Masterclass!

 “PMI” and “PMP” are registered marks of Project Management Institute, Inc. I hope you enjoyed my control costs article!